nstratis/codesamples/README.md

 /libs - The is the library folder containing the REACTjs component files and the AIMjs MVCS core framework created at AV Digital Media Ltd.

+/src - The is the main source folder will all HTML, CSS, SASS, AND JavaScript